A grant making initiative

 - Long-term viability of the business

-After funding is disbursed, we will invite each of the grantees to participate in a mentorship program to help further grow their business.
-While participation in the mentorship program is voluntary, it is required to be considered for an enhancement grant.
+After funding is disbursed, we will invite each of the grantees to participate in a business coaching and mentorship platform to help further grow their business.
+Grantees must register for it to process their grant payment.
+While participation in the platform is voluntary after the grant payment, it is required to be considered for an enhancement grant.
 In addition, the Coalition to Back Black Businesses will continue to offer educational resources for small business owners on its online platforms.

 Yes.
-Businesses that have not been selected to receive a grant can submit an application in following years.
+Businesses that have not previously been selected to receive a grant can register again to apply.

-The grant program is made possible by the generosity of our Founding Partner, American Express.
+The grant program has made possible by the generosity of our Founding Partner, American Express; along with current support from Cummins and Optimum.

 The grant program is administered by the U.S. Chamber of Commerce Foundation, in partnership with U.S. Black Chambers, Inc., National Business League, National Black Chamber of Commerce, and Walker’s Legacy.
 The U.S. Chamber of Commerce Foundation is a private sector 501(c)(3) charity affiliated with the U.S. Chamber of Commerce and is not a government agency.